German Foreign Ministry urges all citizens to leave Ukraine | DW | 19.02.2022

 Family members and seconded employees not urgently needed for business operations had mostly left the country, the ministry said.

+Germany's national carrier Lufthansa on Saturday said it was stopping all flights to the Ukrainian capital, Kyiv, and the coastal city of Odessa as of Monday.
+The flights will be suspended "for the time being until the end of February," the company announced.

-The development comes after intensified fighting in the Donbas, where Russia-backed separatists in 2014 declared "people's republics."
+The more urgent warning comes after intensified fighting in the Donetsk and Luhansk regions, where Russia-backed separatists in 2014 declared "people's republics."

 The past weeks have seen a flurry of diplomatic efforts as world leaders sought to avert a war in Europe amid soaring East-West tensions.